stiansame/portfolio1/README.md

 Just a simple one-pager.

-<b>Contactform</b>
+<b>Contactform</b><p></p>
-Using emailJS, so you will need to register your own account if you want to use it the same way I have. smtp service by AMS (SES), so again, you will need to register your own account ift you want to build this the same way I have.
+Using emailJS, so you will need to register your own account if you want to use it the same way I have.
+SMTP service by Mailjet, so again, you will need to register your own account ift you want to build this the same way I have.

 ## Contributing